Multiple LLCs? When Complexity Becomes Liability

 When multiple stakeholders examine the structure simultaneously — a bank asking about entity purpose, a tax authority questioning substance, a payment processor reviewing account activity — they are each looking at different pieces of the same picture.
 If those pieces don't fit together, the questions multiply.

 The structural risk is not that any single entity has a problem.
 It is that the relationships between entities, the flow of activities across them, and the consistency of the narrative connecting them may not hold under examination.
+These decision dependencies lock future options in ways that are invisible until restructuring becomes necessary.

 Seeing the structure before someone else examines it